 This webpage provides Goleta Water District Landscape Irrigation (LSIR) customers with up-to-date statistics and information on current water supplies, demand, and the effect of the ongoing drought on the Goleta Valley.
 The LSIR customer class includes District customers with dedicated landscape meters for irrigating and maintaining outdoor areas.
-Customers grouped into this category included those watering parks, for recreation, golf courses, schools, office buildings, parking lots, cemeteries, and others.
-230 customer accounts were classified as LSIR as of May 2015, comprising 3% of Goleta Water District’s total water use.
+Customers in this category included those watering parks, for recreation, golf courses, schools, office buildings, parking lots, cemeteries, and others.

 Conservation to Date

-The District is currently in a Stage III Water Shortage Emergency and is targeting a 35% reduction in demand from its customers, including landscape irrigation customers, to help ensure adequate water supplies remain available.
-LSIR water use decreased by 32% in 2015 over 2013, but as the drought deepens, additional conservation is needed.
+The District is currently in a Stage III Water Shortage Emergency and is targeting a 35% reduction in water use from its customers, including landscape irrigation customers, to help ensure adequate water supplies remain available.
+LSIR water use dropped by 50% in 2017 compared to 2013!
+As the drought deepens, continued conservation is needed.

 Click here for the % Change in Landscape Irrigation Use PDF.

 LSIR customers are eligible for the following rebate programs to improve water use efficiency and save water and money.